SeqWare/public-workflows/DEWrapperWorkflow/README.md

 ### Source of INIs

-Adam Wright will provide instructions here on using a simple command line tool for generating INIs based on your site's allocation of donors.
+Adam Wright provides instructions here (https://github.com/ICGC-TCGA-PanCancer/central-decider-client/blob/develop/README.md) on using a simple command line tool for generating INIs based on your site's allocation of donors.

 ## Developer Info